 Once the primary survey is finished and before starting the secondary survey of the child, it is usually recommended to take a step back now and re-assess the situation.

-One should attempt to get a detailed medical history to look for any allergies, history of recent medication use, past medical history, and the mechanism of injury.
+One should attempt to get a detailed medical history to look for any allergies, a history of recent medication use, past medical history, and the mechanism of injury.
 Whenever possible, try to determine when was the last oral intake because this information might be needed if surgical intervention is needed and general anesthesia is required.

 Secondary Survey in Pediatric Trauma